Sarah Herzog, M.A.

 Erin is a third year doctoral student.
 Her research focuses on psychophysiology of dissociation and effective clinical intervention strategies for managing dissociative symptoms in individuals with complex trauma.
 She is particularly interested in exploring mindfulness-based interventions and their impact on dissociation, anxiety, and physiology in a clinical undergraduate sample.
 She is also interested in exploring both the underlying neurological mechanisms as well as the interpersonal deficits and benefits of dissociation as a coping strategy through measures of social cognition, visual perception, and self-esteem.
 She has experience working in an inpatient setting on a Trauma Disorder's Unit specializing in the treatment of dissociative disorders.
 She currently serves as the laboratory manager for the Trauma and Affective Psychophysiology Lab.
 She is the recipient of the Prize Fellowship for the New School for Social Research.

 Nadia is a third year doctoral student.
 Her main interests include clinical neuropsychology and social-cognitive neuroscience, focusing on anterior insula activity and its role in social behavior in both trauma-exposed and non-traumatized samples.
 She is mainly interested in researching interoceptive awareness and its impact on the maintenance of interpersonal relationships, especially in individuals who experience dissociative symptoms.
-She has extensive experience in Applied Behavior Analysis working with children diagnosed with Autism Spectrum Disorder and Attention Deficit Disorder.
+She has extensive experience in Applied Behavior Analysis and DIR/Floortime working with children diagnosed with Autism Spectrum Disorder and Attention Deficit Disorder.
 She also has experience in conducting cognitive remediation therapy with patients suffering from traumatic brain injury.
-Nadia is the current lab manager for the Trauma Lab and the Project Coordinator for the Emotions and Physiological Assessment Study.
-She is also a neuropsychology extern at Memorial Sloan-Kettering Cancer Center.
+Nadia is the current lab manager for the Trauma Lab.
+She is also a therapist at Rebecca School and Mt.
+Sinai Adolescent Health Center.